 A new member’s membership dues are prorated quarterly, which means that dues are reduced throughout the year depending on when membership dues are paid.
 Once accepted, applicants have one year in which to pay their dues.
 If not paid within this time period, the application becomes null and void and the applicant will have to go through the application process again.

-Full dues for returning members come due March first of each year and is currently at fifty dollars.
+Full dues for returning members come due March first of each year and is currently at seventy-five dollars.
 All new member dues are prorated quarterly so that all annual membership renewals occur at the same time.
 Returning members must have proof of current NRA membership.